Pumpkin Oatmeal Cookies with Chocolate Chips

 Instructions

-- Stir together dry ingredients (flour, oats, cinnamon, baking soda, sea salt, nutmeg) in a mixing bowl.
+- Stir together the dry ingredients (flour, oats, pumpkin pie spice, cinnamon, baking soda and sea salt) in a medium mixing bowl.

-- Mix together wet ingredients (pumpkin, sugar, coconut oil, flaxseed and vanilla) in a separate mixing bowl.
+- Mix together wet ingredients (pumpkin, sugar, coconut oil, egg and vanilla) in a separate large mixing bowl.

 - Stir in chocolate chips.
 Mix well.